OpenJavaCard/openjavacard-site/source/devguide/naming.rst

 Axxx = ISO, Dxxx = National Sequential assignment
 =========================== ===================== =====================

 The prefix and the registrant number form the RID.
-For international registrations the whole 5-byte RID is specified by the ISO registry, including the unspecified bytes in the prefix.
+For international registrations the whole 5-byte RID is specified by the ISO registry.
 For national registries the prefix specifies the ISO 3166-1 country code of the respective country in BCD form.
 For example Denmark uses D208 while Germany uses D276.

 AID Registries
 --------------